 - yellow sugar for decorating edges (optional)

-Transfer half of dough to a large sheet of parchment paper.
+- Transfer half of dough to a large sheet of parchment paper.
 Shape into a long log about 2 inches in diameter.
 Wrap in parchment paper and repeat with other half of the dough.
-Freeze until firm, at least 30 minutes or up to 2 weeks.
+Freeze until firm, at least 30 minutes, or refrigerate overnight.

 - Bake cookies until golden around edges, 16 to 18 minutes.
-Let cool slightly before removing from trays and letting cool completely on wire racks.
+Let cool slightly before removing from trays; cool completely on wire racks.